vgwb/Antura/docs/en/manual/install.md

 <script setup>
 import WindowsDownloadLink from '../../snippets/download_link.md'
 </script>

 # Install Beta

 > [!note]
 > From this page you can download the new v3.0 version of Learn with Antura.
-If you are looking for the current v2.0 release (including Learn to Read and Learn a Language modules), please see the [Downaload page](../download.md)
+If you are looking for the current v2.0 release (including Learn to Read and Learn a Language modules), please see the [Download page](../download.md)

 The game is compatible with iOS, Android and Windows, so it can be played on smartphones, tablets and PCs. **Once installed, internet is NOT required when playing the game.**